 Travel reimbursements for degree-related activities will generally not be tax-reportable income.

-Note that it is possible for a student or postdoc to get a travel advance for their expenses, in the same way that a staff member can, using the iOU system.
+Note that it is possible for a student or postdoc to get a travel advance for their expenses, in the same way that a staff member can, using the Business Expense system.
 Also, departments which have a Department Travel Card can purchase airline tickets for students and postdocs.
 Travelers can get an advance of up to the full daily per diem (meals and lodging) amount for their trip.
-This is all accomplished through Travel and Reimbursement and the iOU system, not GFS.
+This is all accomplished through Travel and Reimbursement and the Business Expense system, not GFS.

 - Payments to offset other educational expenses of students:

 Payments to help a grad student or postdoc pay education-related expenses, other than travel expenses (see above), will normally be considered to be student support, and not a university business expense.
 As such, these kinds of payments should be processed as a stipend in GFS with a "stipend" charge priority.
 This includes money to buy books or other materials that the student will use and keep.
 When money is being awarded in advance to pay research-related expenses, including anticipated travel, the funds are provided as a stipend.
 As student support, these payments are tax-reportable.
 The student may be able to deduct their education-related expenses on their taxes (and should save their receipts for this purpose).
 These payments will be subject to the "stipend surcharge" to fund the Cardinal Care insurance subsidy.

-If a student is being reimbursed for materials purchased for the department (where the materials will belong to Stanford, and not to the student), the expense should be reimbursed as university business through the Travel and Reimbursement office, and not by means of a stipend payment in GFS.
+If a student is being reimbursed for materials purchased for the department (where the materials will belong to Stanford, and not to the student), the expense should be reimbursed as university business through the Business Expense system, and not by means of a stipend payment in GFS.